 Transistors were used to manufacture the 2nd generation computers instead of vacuum tubes.
 The transistors were invented way earlier in the late 1940s.
 But came into use as an electronic component for the computer in 1956.

 These computers were used for almost a decade between 1956-1963.
 The use of punch cards as input still existed.
-Subsequently, there was a switch from cryptic binary language to the assembly language.
+Subsequently, there was a switch from cryptic binary language to assembly language.
 This used symbolic characters.
-At the same time, high-level language COBOL and FORTRAN were also being developed.
+At the same time, high-level languages COBOL and FORTRAN were also being developed.
 Magnetic drums were replaced by magnetic-core technology.